jonascuypers/-spontaneous-robot-reactions/README.md

 - Clone [ROSPlan](https://github.com/KCL-Planning/ROSPlan) as a submodule
 - Install [ROSPlan](https://github.com/KCL-Planning/ROSPlan)
 - Install [Polly TTS](https://github.com/aws-robotics/tts-ros1)
-- Make sure the parameter *recoring_path* is set to a existing directory
+- Make sure the parameter *recoring_path* in the launch file is set to an existing directory
+- run *catkin build*
+- run *source ~/master_ws/devel/setup.bash*

 ## Usage
 Start the Webots 8 simulator.
-The file with the appartment and NAO is located here:
+The file with the appartment and NAO is located in:

 *src/initialization/appartment_NOA.wbt*

-For running all nodes run *roslaunch src/initialisation/launch_all.launch*
+For running all nodes run:

+ *roslaunch src/initialisation/launch_all.launch*